Daylily hybridizer spotlight: Bruce Kovach

 How a hybridizer chooses what to cross

+When he moved to Georgia he amped up his hybridizing efforts toward cultivating doubles with teeth.
+At the time, only one double from Wisconsin had showed significant teeth.
 Under the mentorship of fellow hybridizer Lee Pickles, Kovach was informed of the following guidelines:

 If you have fewer than five seedlings, discard it.